Peng-1124/web-softwaretools-plain/README.md

 # Final Display development
 Our final project:[Final code](https://github.com/Peng-1124/web-softwaretools-plain/tree/main/Code/FinalCode)

+sign in as admin. user name: admin and no password.

+sign in as visitor. you can just click sign in without user name and password.

 # Introduction of files in main branch

 [Code](https://github.com/Peng-1124/web-softwaretools-plain/tree/main/Code):Code developed by the team for each iteration